HB596 Alabama 2011 Session

 - Criminal sentencing, voluntary sentencing standards of Sentencing Commission as adopted January 7, 2011, approved, trial judge to initial final worksheet

-This bill would require the final worksheets considered by the trial judge to be initialed or signed by the judge and made a part of the record in the case.
+- requires final worksheets considered by the trial judge to be initialed or signed by the judge and made a part of the case record.

 - Subjects